meraki/dns-o-matic/README.md

     python update_ip_addr_dns.py [X-Cisco-Meraki-API-Key] [DNS-O-Matic-USER]:[DNS-O-Matic-PASS] [device_type1, device_type2]

+For example, when I try updating the IP Addresses of my MR devices on all of my networks, I run the following command (the password and API key are fake):

+    python update_ip_addr_dns.py 8943qjkewasdf98q34 shubhi.jain@meraki.com:mypassword MR

 And voila!
 You will now have updated your IP Addresses for your specific devices on OpenDNS.